ToxicMushroom/magisk_for_arch/README.md

 # Extras

-Since this script patch only the boot.img, there's a patched vbmeta image too in this repo.
+Since this script patches only the boot.img, there's a patched vbmeta image too in this repo.

 Command to generate the vbmeta image by yourself :